-The Togian (or Togean) Islands are an archipelago of 56 islands and islets, in the Gulf of Tomini, off the coast of Central Sulawesi, in Indonesia.
-Some people claimed that Tomimi Bay is one of the calmest bay in the world.
-The three largest islands are Batudaka, Togean and Talakatoh.
-All of the Togian Islands have amazing white sandy beaches that are as of today unspoiled by masses of tourism.
+The Togian (or Togean) Islands are an archipelago of 56 islands and islets in the Gulf of Tomini, off the coast of Central Sulawesi, in Indonesia.
+Some people claimed that Tomini Bay is one of the calmest bays in the world.
+The three largest islands are Batudaka, Togian and Talakatoh.
+All of the Togian Islands have amazing white sandy beaches that are, as of today, unspoiled by masses of tourism.
 There are 37 villages on the islands settled by the Bajau people (Sea Gypsies).

 The Togian Islands are located in the middle of the coral triangle, therefore offering some of the best diving in the world, containing up to 37% of the identified reef fishes and up to 76% of all known corals.